ExchangeUnion/docs/CLI.md

 # Places a new limit order SELLING 2 LTC for the best market price
 $ xucli sell 5 LTC/BTC market
 ```

-## Help us to improve!

-`xud` is in alpha stage, as well is this page.
-Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), [xud-docker](https://github.com/ExchangeUnion/xud-docker/issues), [xud-simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and the [docs](https://github.com/ExchangeUnion/docs/issues).

-Feel like talking?
-Chat with us on [Discord](https://discord.gg/YgDhMSn)!